elbowgrrl/ally-api-rails/README.md

 # README

-Hi Rossanne and Cynthia
+Setup:

-I think you will be able to get this up and running by forking and cloning it, then runnning `bundle install`.
+Install locally and run `bundle install`.

 After that, run `bin/rails db:migrate` and then `rails db:seed` to run the migrations and seed the database on your local machine.

-The only seeds I have set up so far are for the `Message` model.
-You can view the json data by naviating to 'http://localhost:3002/messages'
+This API is configured to run on `http://localhost:3002/api/messages` and `http://localhost:3002/api/animals`

-The dependancies should all be listed in the gemfile.
+Dependencies listed in the gemfile.

 Ruby version: 3.0.0
 Rails version: 6.1.4